Nadéah: Career

-Miranda later joined the French new wave covers band Nouvelle Vague, replacing Camille and Phoebe Killdeer and appearing notably on the band's album 3 (2009), on which she performs a version of the Magazine song, "Parade".
+Nadéah later joined the French new wave covers band Nouvelle Vague, replacing Camille and Phoebe Killdeer and appearing notably on the band's album 3 (2009), on which she performs a version of the Magazine song, "Parade".

-Miranda began her solo career after she met the Italian classical conductor Nicola Tescari, who went on to produce Miranda's debut solo album, Venus Gets Even, released in 2011.
+Nadéah began her solo career after she met the Italian classical conductor Nicola Tescari, who went on to produce Nadéah's debut solo album, Venus Gets Even, released in 2011.
 Its songs have been described as a blend of "old-school cabaret" and "contemporary jazz-pop".
-Following the release of the album, Miranda cited several artists as influences: in terms of lyrics, she cited Lou Reed, Tori Amos, The Velvet Underground, Muse, and Leonard Cohen; in terms of musical style, Tori Amos again, Pink Floyd, Janis Joplin, and Jimi Hendrix.
+Following the release of the album, Nadéah cited several artists as influences: in terms of lyrics, she cited Lou Reed, Tori Amos, The Velvet Underground, Muse, and Leonard Cohen; in terms of musical style, Tori Amos again, Pink Floyd, Janis Joplin, and Jimi Hendrix.

 In 2012 she modelled for French clothing label IKKS and has played various private shows for Hermès, Pirelli, Citroën, In 2014 she acted in Cristina Comencini's film "Latin Lover".

-Miranda's second solo album, While the Heart Beats, released in 2016, was produced by Rob Ellis, who had previously worked with artists including PJ Harvey and Bat for Lashes, and by Marc Collin of Nouvelle Vague.
-The album sees Miranda returning to the alternative rock style of her earlier work with the Lovegods, and incorporates electro and disco influences.
+Nadéah's second solo album, While the Heart Beats, released in 2016, was produced by Rob Ellis, who had previously worked with artists including PJ Harvey and Bat for Lashes, and by Marc Collin of Nouvelle Vague.
+The album sees Nadéah returning to the alternative rock style of her earlier work with the Lovegods, and incorporates electro and disco influences.

-Miranda has also worked as a model, and as an actress.
+Nadéah has also worked as a model, and as an actress.
 She appears in the 2015 Italian comedy-drama film Latin Lover.

+In 2020, Nadéah became the first artist to release her music on vinyl through the independent imprint Fetch Happened Records.
+All three of her solo albums and a collection of LoveGods tracks titled "Collage" were released on vinyl through the label between 2020 and 2023.